tdtu98/minikube-ingress-dns/README.md

 + Minikube  v1.32.0
 + Kubectl v1.29.3
 ## Usage
 In this project, I used the hello-world-app.yaml which is simillar to the one in the [official tutorial of minikube](https://minikube.sigs.k8s.io/docs/handbook/addons/ingress-dns/#mac-os).
-In minikube for mac, we cannot directly connect to the cluster inside minikube without using minikube tunnel.
+In minikube for mac, we cannot directly connect to pods of cluster inside minikube without using minikube tunnel.
 To fix that, please install [docker-mac-net-connect](https://github.com/chipmk/docker-mac-net-connect):
 ```
 brew install chipmk/tap/docker-mac-net-connect
 sudo brew services start chipmk/tap/docker-mac-net-connect